-However, with precise investigation, the difference between ANN and LR was still marginal for the prevention of unnecessary prostate biopsy, missing prostate cancer, and negative predictive value.
-Accurate prediction of prostate cancer with a high Gleason score (GS) is clinically more important, as it tends to become castration-resistant, metastasize, and become life-threatening.
-The marginal difference also applies to high-GS (\geq 7) prostate cancer.
+However, with precise investigation, the difference between ANN and LR was still marginal for the prevention of unnecessary prostate biopsy, missing prostate cancer, and NPV.
+Accurate prediction of prostate cancer with a high GS is clinically more important, as it tends to become castration-resistant, metastasize, and become life-threatening.
+The marginal difference also applies to high GS (≥7) prostate cancer.

-Trials to predict the presence of prostate cancer without prostate biopsy have been conducted using LR by many investigators (8-15), leading to excellent performance.
-LR is already very accurate in its prediction of prostate cancer and it may retain this effectiveness even on comparison with ANN.
-ANN and LR missed less than 20% of all prostate cancer and less than 10% of high-GS prostate cancer on setting the cut-off value of probability as 0.3.
+Several trials have been undertaken to predict the presence of prostate cancer without prostate biopsy using LR,8-15 leading to excellent performance.
+LR is already very accurate in its prediction of prostate cancer and it may retain this effectiveness even in comparison with ANN.
+ANN and LR missed less than 20% of all prostate cancer and less than 10% of high GS prostate cancer on setting the cutoff value of probability as 0.3.
 This rate of missed cancer detection may be acceptable or remain controversial when ANN and LR are used to screen candidates for prostate biopsy.